aflin/rampart/docs/source/sql1.rst

         searchFile:   {_func:true}
     }

-The returned object contains functions that can be split into two groups:
+The returned Object contains functions that can be split into two groups:
 `Database Functions`_ and `String Functions`_.

 Database Functions